 KILN CAUTIONS

 See cautions.pdf in the CAUTIONS section for a complete list of cautions associated with electric kilns.
+See hotkilns. com/cautions for the latest information.
+You can also download a PDF at hotkilns.com/general-kiln-cautions.

 DATED INFORMATION